“Without self-discipline, success is impossible, period.” – Lou Holtz

 How Does Self Discipline Apply to Money Management

-You’ve seen the show on lottery winners – instant millionaires one day, pennile ss the next, because the attraction of having the ability to purchase anything they wanted was too great to overcome.
+You’ve seen the show on lottery winners – instant millionaires one day, penniless the next.
+This is because the attraction of having the ability to purchase anything they wanted was too great to overcome.
 They never learned the skill of financial discipline, which is something that comes with practice, intent, and time.
 It’s a skill you need to learn if you want to become financially success.
 Because as you build your wealth, you want to keep it.

 Thankfully, financial self-discipline is a skillset that can be learned.
 Therefore you should make all efforts to consciously seek to learn this skill, similar to learning to speak another language or to drive a car.